x821938/EasyLogger/README.md

 ```
 You will only get log messages with loglevel from LOG_LEVEL_NOTICE and below (eg. NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY)

-If you don't set LOG_LEVEL in your sketch nothing will be logged.
+If you don't set LOG_LEVEL in your sketch loglevel LOG_LEVEL_DEBUG will be set, meaning everything will be logged.

-### Loglevels:
+### Loglevels in EasyLogger:
-There are 8 loglevels in EasyLogger
+There are 8 loglevels:
 * LOG_LEVEL_EMERGENCY (0)
 * LOG_LEVEL_ALERT (1)
 * LOG_LEVEL_CRITICAL (2)